Some states can begin to reopen on May 1, Trump tells governors

-President Trump told governors Thursday that states with low rates of coronavirus infection can begin to reopen for business on May 1, according to multiple reports.
+President Trump told governors Thursday that states with low rates of coronavirus infection can begin to reopen for business on May 1, a senior administration official confirmed.

 The president briefed governors on a conference call about his new guidelines for reopening states, a plan to be introduced to the public later Thursday at the White House.